 Take the turkey out of the apple cider turkey brine mixture, pat gently with paper towels and brush it with butter, then season it.
-Now you can add the meat to the crockpot and add thyme, rosemary, cinnamon, garlic, and more orange peel.
+Now you can add the meat to the bottom of the slow cooker and add thyme, rosemary, cinnamon, garlic, and more orange peel.
 It will be cooked in about 6 hours’ time.
 See?
 I told you it was an easy recipe!
 And it’s perfect for a small gathering or small group, since any moist turkey leftovers can be enjoyed in the days after Thanksgiving.
 No need to make an entire turkey!

 What to Serve with a Slow Cooker Turkey Breast

-You can enjoy this slow cooker apple cider brined turkey breast with any side dishes you choose.
-Potatoes and green beans are always good or you could try mac ‘n cheese and broccoli or another variation.
+You can enjoy this slow cooker turkey recipe with any side dishes you choose.
+Potatoes au gratin and green beans are always good, or you could try mac ‘n cheese and broccoli or another variation.
 If you’re making this boneless turkey breast in a slow cooker for Thanksgiving or Christmas, any festive sides would be perfect such as stuffing.
 A sauce like a tamarind sauce would be a great option to consider, too.
-Such a delicious apple cider brined turkey breast deserves to be paired with yummy sides.
+Such a delicious apple cider brined turkey breast should be paired with yummy sides.

 Why Brine Turkey Breast?

 Turkey is pretty lean, which means it has very little fat.
 There’s nothing worse than dried-out meat and lean meats can dry out annoyingly easily.
 One great method to ensure the meat stays juicy is to use an easy brine for turkey breast.
-Another is to use a meat thermometer to double-check the doneness in the thickest part of the breast and ensure you end up with moist turkey.
+Another is to use a meat thermometer to double-check the doneness in the thickest part of the breast and ensure you end up with moist turkey and crispy skin.